larymak/Python-project-Scripts/README.md

 <img alt="Join us on Slack" src="https://raw.githubusercontent.com/netlify/netlify-cms/master/website/static/img/slack.png" width="165"/>
 </a>

-## This is a list of python scripts for beginner projects.
+## This is a list of Python scripts for beginner projects.

 ### Description

-Welcome Onboard fellow Developer, This is where you will find Python scripts where you are free to contribute too.
+Welcome aboard fellow developer, this is where you will find Python scripts which you are free to contribute to.
-You can Contribute by giving your scripts written in python and you think are amazing for other people to see.
+You can contribute by submitting your own scripts, also written in Python, which you think would be amazing for other people to see.

 ### Contribution Guidelines